ollisco/is1500/lab2/lab2.md

 fun: 9D001180
 main: 9D0011D8

 They are both in the program flash according to the reference manual.
 They are stored in the virual memory map.
-The data they point to is the starting point of where the funtion is in memory.
+The data they point to is where the funtion is in memory.

----
-Before the examination, you should also try to answer the following.
-When the lab-assistant performs the examination, he/she can also clarify anything that you did not understand with the following questions:
+**Before the examination, you should also try to answer the following.
+When the lab-assistant performs the examination, he/she can also clarify anything that you did not understand with the following questions:**
----

 **Q5: Which addresses are variables in and gv located at?
 Which memory sections according to the PIC32 memory map?
 Why?**

+in: A000008
 gv: A00000C

 This is the RAM (random access memory).